daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

    helper** builds a prompt for ChatGPT to write a plain-text book description (7 sections, no HTML), 7 backend keyword phrases, and 3 category suggestions.

-## Line-art lock
+## Line-art spec

-`LINE_ART_LOCK` forces pure black-and-white coloring-page line art: solid even-weight black outlines on pure white, shapes closed with open white interiors, and an explicit ban on color, grayscale, shading, shadows, hatching, crosshatching, stippling, gradients, halftones, solid black fills, heavy ink, dark backgrounds, sketch/pencil/charcoal texture, painterly effects, and realistic lighting.
-Enforced in three places (hardened from trial feedback that images came out shaded grey): the Step 1 `=== ART STYLE ===` block, the Step 1 instruction to keep directions plain, and the Step 2 per-page `LINE_ART_LOCK` + `COLORING_REMINDER`.
+`LINE_ART_LOCK` is one clean paragraph (rewritten v3.2 from the old shouty "ABSOLUTELY NO:" wall; the redundant `COLORING_REMINDER` patch line is gone).
+It asks for bold, smooth, even-weight black outlines on pure white, big simple shapes with open white interiors, and bans, in one list: color, gray, shading/shadows, hatching/crosshatching, stippling, solid black fills, **fur / hair / wood-grain / fabric texture**, **scribbled ground lines**, **sparkle or motion marks**, and **busy backgrounds** - the last four added after anh compared a cluttered output to the original clean Pip test.
+It appears in the Step 1 `=== ART STYLE ===` block and once per Step 2 page prompt (STYLE section). `COLOR_INTERIOR_LOCK` is the color-mode equivalent ("a few large elements, not a busy scene").

 ## Best results